 MANITOBA HIGH SCHOOL RODEO ASSOCIATION CALL ENTRY AND RODEO RULES

-Online entries open 14 days prior to the rodeo.
-Sunday – Wednesday prior to call entry.
+Online entries open 13 days prior to the rodeo & close 10 days prior to rodeo.

 NO LATE ENTRIES WILL BE ACCEPTED AFTER 10pm (MB time).
 Please note that call entry dates may change, so please watch the website, also this does not apply to Provincial Finals.